prediktech/smarti-docs/docs/concepts/approval-workflow.md

 ![Image](/assets/screenshots/concepts/BasicApprovalWorkflow.png)

-**Pending:** When a new version or new Iteration of a submission is created it is placed in the pending state.
+**Pending:** When a new version or new iteration of a submission is created it is placed in the pending state.
 Results, open actions and evidence records are carried over to the new version.

 **Submitted:** when the accountable person has completed and reviewed the submission they submit for approval.
 When submit is clicked the submission enters a “Submitted” state.
 The accountable person is able to “Retract” the submission and it will move back to the “Pending” state.